[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 Source: Survey on Building Agentic RAG Systems

-Knowledge Lifecycle:
+Knowledge lifecycle:

 1. Capture: Agent successfully solves a problem

-2. Refinement: Extract general patterns
+2. Refine: Extract generalizable patterns

-4. Reuse: Directly apply to similar problems
+4. Reuse: Apply directly to similar problems

-Source: 01.me, How Agents Learn from Experience
+Source: 01.me, How agents learn from experience

-Summary: Core Points of Context Engineering
+Summary: Core points of context engineering

 “The context is the agent’s operating system.”